Jimmy Roberts: Other work

-In April 2009, Roberts published his first book, Breaking the Slump (HarperCollins), which detailed the struggles of many famous golfers, including Jack Nicklaus, Arnold Palmer, George Herbert Walker Bush, and others and how they found their way through the inevitable challenges that plague anyone who plays the game.
+In April 2009, Roberts published his first book, Breaking the Slump, which detailed the struggles of many famous golfers, including Jack Nicklaus, Arnold Palmer, George Herbert Walker Bush, and others and how they found their way through the inevitable challenges that plague anyone who plays the game.
+In 2022, Roberts co-authored “No One Wins Alone” with NHL hall of famer Mark Messier.
+The book was a memoir about Messier’s career which focused on leadership.